Video tutorial on the WordPress Dashboard

 This is why meta descriptions are so important.
 Once your law firm website reaches the first page of search results it's in competition with the other best results.

-Google will serve 10-20 results on page one and if your law firms website meta description is not enticing searchers to click your websites link in search results your law firms website rank will likely decrease.
+Google will serve 10-20 results on page one and if your law firms website meta description is not enticing searchers to click your websites link in search results your law firms website rank will likely decrease cue to low click rate.

-Once they enter your law firms website, if they do not find what they are looking for they will go back to the search results page.
-They will "bounce" back to search results and search engines track this behavior to measure a website visitors experience.
+Once they enter your law firms website, if they do not find what they are looking for quickly they will go back to the search results page.
+Searchers will "bounce" back to search results and search engines track this behavior to measure a website visitors experience.

 If your law firms website has a high "Bounce Rate" search engines will penalize your search ranking position.